Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - Adds runtime options to import Web pages as Markdown, HTML, or PDF
 - Adds frontmatter indicating the origin of the clip, date created, and possibly other info [In progress]
 - Adds image support
-- When New File is chosen, images and photos will be imported into a new Note, not merely placed in the Attachments folder [In progress]
+- When New File is chosen, images and photos will be imported into a new Note, not merely placed in the Attachments folder
 - Changed name from “Save to Obsidian” to “Obsidian Clipper”
 - Asks what folder to save new clips in